firebolt-db/godocs/docs/Guides/integrations/connecting-with-dbt.md

 There are two ways to deploy DBT: self-hosted [DBT Core](https://docs.getdbt.com/docs/introduction#dbt-core) and managed [DBT Cloud](https://docs.getdbt.com/docs/cloud/about-cloud/dbt-cloud-features).

-In this guide we'll setup a local installation of [DBT Core](https://docs.getdbt.com/docs/introduction#dbt-core).
-We will use Python's package manager `pip`, but there are ways to install DBT via [Homebrew](https://docs.getdbt.com/docs/core/homebrew-install), [Docker](https://docs.getdbt.com/docs/core/docker-install), and from [source](https://docs.getdbt.com/docs/core/source-install).
+This guide shows how to setup a local installation of [DBT Core](https://docs.getdbt.com/docs/introduction#dbt-core).
+This guide uses Python's `pip` package manager, but you can use the following ways to install DBT: [Homebrew](https://docs.getdbt.com/docs/core/homebrew-install), [Docker](https://docs.getdbt.com/docs/core/docker-install), and from [source](https://docs.getdbt.com/docs/core/source-install).

-You will need:
+You will need the following:

 * GitHub account
 * Python 3.8+

 # Quickstart

-Following this guide, you will setup DBT with Firebolt and run your first DBT [model](https://docs.getdbt.com/docs/build/models).
+This guide shows you how to setup DBT with Firebolt and run your first DBT [model](https://docs.getdbt.com/docs/build/models).

 ### Setup DBT Core